zanerock/cloudsite/README.md

 2. In the 'Services' search in the upper left-hand side, search for 'IAM' and click the service.
 (Here, you want plain 'IAM', _NOT_ 'IAM Identity Center'.)
 3. From the left-hand side, select 'User groups' and click 'Create group'.
 4. For the group name, we recommend something like 'website-managers', but feel free to name it whatever you like.
-5. In the 'Attach permission policies' section, search for 'PowerUserAccess'.
-Find the 'PowerUserAccess' policy in the list and click the checkbox next to it.
+5. In the 'Attach permission policies' section, search for 'CloudsiteManager'.
+Find the 'CloudsiteManager' policy in the list and click the checkbox next to it.
 6. Click 'Create group'.
 7. From the left-hand side, select 'Users'.
 Enter the 'User name'; this could be your own username or something like 'website-manager'.
 8. On the 'Set permissions' page, in the 'User groups' section, click the checkbox next to the group we just created.
 Then click 'Next'.